ycm-core/YouCompleteMe/README.md

 were errors in it, you're going to get slow completions because there's no AST cache.

+### Vim flickers every time I move the cursor or moving the cursor is slow

+You probably have an old version of Syntastic installed.
+If you are using Vundle, make sure that your bundle command is `Bundle 'scrooloose/syntastic'` and **not** `Bundle 'Syntastic'`.
+The first command pulls in the latest version of Syntastic from GitHub while the second one pulls in an old version from vim.org.

 ### YCM auto-inserts completion strings I don't want!

 This means you probably have some mappings that interfere with YCM's internal